 Sleep Educators

 If sleep is a challenge in your family, it does not mean you have to suffer and wait it out.
-There are people who can support healthy sleep pattern changes that are developmentally appropriate and keep your baby in a healthy state for optimal overall development.
+There are people who can support you in developmentally appropriate ways.
+These professionals offer methods that draw on neuroscience, infant mental health, and developmental norms.
+They also explore medical red flags.

 - Directory of sleep and wellbeing specialists https://islagrace.ca/sleep-specialist-directory/